jooservices/laravel-ai-workflow-template/README.md

   This global documentation (submodule) defines how work should be done in a Laravel codebase: architecture, module structure, quality gates, testing, and commit discipline.
 AI agents are expected to treat it as the **source of truth** for behavior and implementation patterns.

 - **Reusable in any Laravel project**
   The global documentation (submodule) is framework‑level, not app‑specific.
-You can mount this submodule under `docs/` in any Laravel project and layer your own plans/ADRs/retrospectives in `doc/` (local documentation).
+You can mount this submodule at `./ai-workflow/` in any Laravel project and layer your own plans/ADRs/retrospectives in `./docs/` (local documentation).

 - **Modules are optional, but strongly recommended**
   The architecture and examples assume: